Roast Butterflied Chicken with Italian Chili Butter

 Sometimes I season chicken for roasting with grainy Dijon mustard mixed with some chopped tarragon, making sure to smear plenty of the mixture under the skin.

-How to butterfly a chicken
+How to butterfly or “spatchcock” a chicken

-To remove the backbone from a chicken a/k/a “Spatchcock”:
+- To remove the backbone from a whole chicken: Put the chicken on a cutting board, breast side down.

 - Cut along the backbone on either side with a pair of scissors or a sharp knife.